ben-manes/gradle-versions-plugin/README.md

 [Contributor plugin](#contributor-plugin)).

-Under isolated projects, contributing projects that share a group and name are aggregated as one; the console warns about any project the report is missing.
+Under isolated projects, contributing projects that share a group and name are aggregated as one, and a warning is printed to the console for any project missing from the report.

 ## Other ways to apply the plugin